psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 No revisionism: This was society's operational failure.
 If this has not made enough of a lasting impression, I am happy to narrow down my accusation to include the names of specific individuals and organizations.

-#IMustNotTellLies #LearnOrDie #JesusHatesYou
+#IMustNotTellLies #LearnOrDie #JesusHatesYou #FSociety

-## Promise to Antara, Kerry Mohnike & SHS MAP: Eliminate The Uchiha
+## My Promise to Antara: Eliminate The Uchiha
 *2010-2011*
-T.S.
-Elliot
+Made during T.S.
+Elliot presentation for Kerry Mohnike's English 11H MAP class.

 ## Mein Kampf
 *2010-2011*
-TODO: Add anecdote of appreciation for SHS library.
+(TODO: Add anecdote of appreciation for SHS library).

-Thank you Derek Makeever and all my SHS MAP classmates and teachers.
+Thank you Derek Makeever and my SHS MAP classmates and teachers.

 #TheGiver #ForbiddenPerspective

 ## The Mask of Sanity
 *2010*
+Master of Psychology

 ## Genius Strategist: Checkmate Before The War
 ![](../../assets/portraits/the-young-strategist-art-of-war.png)
-**
+*2004-2006 — verify*
 #BobbyFischer #SunTzu

 ## The Child of Prophecy / The Boy Who Called The Fire 🔯